-Patients who use the retainer are supportive of the treatment.
-The best time for using the retainer is the first month after the orthodontic treatment is completed due to a high probability of tooth movement.
+Commonly, patients who use the retainer are quite supportive of the full treatment.
+The best time for using the retainer is the first month after the orthodontic treatment is completed.
+This is due to a high probability of tooth movement.
 Keep in mind that human teeth can move for a lifetime.

-The duration of using a retainer will vary by patient.
-The orthodontist will determine the duration depending on the patient’s age and tooth movement probability, the original state of the teeth and the jaw, treatment conditions, and other factors.
+The duration of using a retainer will vary for each patient depending on their problems & goals.
+More specifically, the orthodontist will determine the duration depending on the patient’s age and tooth movement probability, the original state of the teeth and the jaw, treatment conditions, and many other factors.
 While using a retainer, the patient should visit the orthodontist at predetermined times and control the overall state of the teeth and jaw.

 Retainers can be fixed or removable.
 Fixed retainers should remain on the patient’s teeth until the date determined by the orthodontist.
 The orthodontist will determine the duration of using a fixed or removable retainer based on various factors.

 1-should the retainer be cleaned every night?